ben-meeker/go-soap/README.md

 Go-Soap is an open-source library for handling SOAP requests and responses in Go.

-The parsing of responses into generic objects is useful for handling dynamic XML responses, or for testing phases where creating structs may not be worth the time.
-It may not be ideal for production use cases.

 ## Features

 - [x] Easy to understand functions for making SOAP requests